-3. If you are not an experienced pilot or have not flown an R/C plane before, we recommend that you get the assistance of an experienced pilot in your R/C club for your first flights.
+3. If you are not an experienced pilot or have not flown this type of model before, we recommend that you get the assistance of an experienced pilot in your R/C club for your first flights.
 If you're not a member of a club, your local hobby shop has information about clubs in your area whose membership includes experienced pilots.